All posts

 Do I need both an EIN and an ITIN for my US LLC?

-You always need an EIN for the LLC.
-An ITIN is needed only if you have US tax filing obligations at the individual level — such as US-source income reported on Form 1040-NR, or if you want to claim treaty benefits on Form W-8BEN.
-Many non-resident LLC owners operate with only an EIN for years, adding an ITIN later when individual-level obligations arise.
+You always need the EIN.
+The ITIN depends on your personal situation.
+If you have US-source income reported on Form 1040-NR, or you want to claim treaty benefits on Form W-8BEN, yes.
+Otherwise, many non-resident LLC owners operate with only an EIN for years and add an ITIN later when personal obligations come up.

 Can I get an EIN without an ITIN or SSN?

 Yes.
-Non-residents without an SSN or ITIN can obtain an EIN by faxing Form SS-4 to the IRS at (855) 641-6935 or by calling (267) 941-1099.
-The online EIN application requires an SSN or ITIN, but the fax and phone options accept a foreign passport number.
-Processing takes 4-8 weeks by fax or same-day by phone.
-Formation services (Stripe Atlas, Firstbase, Doola) handle this as part of their formation package.
+Fax Form SS-4 to (855) 641-6935 or call (267) 941-1099.
+The online application is blocked without an SSN or ITIN, but fax and phone accept a foreign passport number.
+Processing: 4-8 weeks by fax, same-day by phone.
+Formation services like Stripe Atlas, Firstbase, and Doola handle this as part of their package.

 How long does it take to get an EIN and an ITIN?

-An EIN can be obtained same-day by calling the IRS, or 4-8 weeks by faxing Form SS-4.
-Formation services add their own processing time on top of IRS timelines.
-An ITIN takes 7-11 weeks by mail.
-Applying in person at an IRS Taxpayer Assistance Center or through a Certifying Acceptance Agent can reduce the ITIN timeline.
-The EIN process is independent of the ITIN process — they can run in parallel.
+EIN: same-day by phone, 4-8 weeks by fax.
+Formation services add their own processing time on top.
+ITIN: 7-11 weeks by mail.
+In-person at a Taxpayer Assistance Center or through a CAA can cut that down.
+The two processes are independent and can run in parallel.

 Can I use my ITIN to open a US business bank account?

-The business bank account is opened in the LLC's name using the LLC's EIN, not the owner's ITIN.
-However, some banks request the individual owner's SSN or ITIN as part of their KYC verification process when opening the LLC's account.
-If a bank requests it and you do not yet have an ITIN, provide your passport information instead.
-Mercury and Wise Business both accept passport information for non-resident LLC owners who do not have an SSN or ITIN.
+The LLC bank account uses the LLC's EIN, not your ITIN.
+But some banks ask for the owner's SSN or ITIN as part of KYC when opening the LLC's account.
+If you do not have an ITIN yet, provide your passport instead.
+Mercury and Wise Business both accept passport information for non-resident LLC owners.

 References